microsoft/vsts-work-item-migrator/README.md

 ## Running
 WiMigrator supports the following command line options:
-* -v validates that the metadata between the source and target projects is consistent
+* --validate validates that the metadata between the source and target projects is consistent
-* -m re-runs validation and then migrates the work items
+* --migrate re-runs validation and then migrates the work items

 Migration runs in two parts:
 * Validation